dima-brook/w3f_application/application_only_protocol.md

 	a. join them into batches to reduce the number of messages  </br>
 	b. remove the AKN notification, which is required till SPREE becomes available to confirm that the message has been received with the same TX bytecode as the sender's.

+Our protocol offers solutions to the following raised [issues](https://github.com/paritytech/polkadot/issues?q=is%3Aissue+xcm+is%3Aopen):

++ [Adding events for UMP message execution results](https://github.com/paritytech/polkadot/issues/2720), however, instead of broadcasting events spamming the network, we message only the target pallet, the only one interested in the event, reducing excessive computation in the blockchain.

++ [XCM Retry Queue #2702](https://github.com/paritytech/polkadot/issues/2702) Suggest several use-cases, where our protocol can come handy:
+1. When a nonsense message or erroneous code is sent a DER (destination error flag is raised) and, should a parachain produce a more wordy explanation, it would be delivered in the TXData section of the blob.
+Such TX should not be retried in the future.
+2. When an unknown token has been transferred to a parachain and the target parachain failed to process the request an error flag will be raised, but the END flag (indicating to erase the blob from the memory will not).
+This will prevent the assets to be irreversibly lost and will leave the opportunity for the developers to add the token and allow the transaction to be successfully processed at a later time.
+3. In case there's not enough gas in the target parachain the process will be the same as above in point 2.

 The **XP.network Decision Tree**, regulating the efficiency of the data flow between the two pallets, will roughly look like this: